playfulprogramming/playfulprogramming/content/blog/angular-internals-zonejs/index.md

 # A quick detour into Zone.js land: Zone.js basics {#zone-basics}

-Before we continue diving deeper into Angular's internals, I need to introduce a magical library that was developed by Google for usage within Angular: ZoneJS.
+Before we continue diving deeper into Angular's internals, I need to introduce a magical library that was developed by Google for usage within Angular: Zone.js.

 The very basic idea behind Zone.js is that you're able to create a "context" to run your code inside.
 This "context" can then be used to keep track of what's currently running, run custom error handling code, and more.